Green Party of England and Wales: Foreign policy and defence

 Since at least 1992, the party has emphasised unilateral nuclear disarmament and called for rejection of the UK's Trident nuclear missile programme.
 To campaign for the latter, in 2015 it teamed up with the organisation, Campaign for Nuclear Disarmament (CND), and the political parties, Plaid Cymru, and the Scottish National Party (SNP).
 Former Leader Natalie Bennett has advocated replacing the British Army with a "home defence force", according to The Telegraph.

-Green Party policy formerly stated that "in the long term, it would take the UK out of NATO".
-In 2014, Natalie Bennett led an anti-NATO march in Newport.
+As of 2014, Green Party policy formerly stated that "in the long term, it would take the UK out of NATO".
+In 2014, Natalie Bennett led an anti-NATO march in Newport, Wales.
 In 2022, the party formally supported withdrawal from NATO, but not before the end of the Russo-Ukrainian War.
-This changed in March 2023, when the party abandoned its opposition to NATO.
-However, the party said it supports reform of the organisation in aspects such as guaranteeing a "no first use" policy on nuclear weapons, that NATO commits to upholding human rights, and that the organisation only acts in defence of member states.
+This changed in March 2023, when the party abandoned its opposition to NATO; nevertheless, the party said it supports "crucial reforms to the way NATO operates" such as guaranteeing a "no first use" policy on nuclear weapons, that NATO commits to upholding human rights, and that the organisation acts "solely in defence of member states".

 The party opposed the UK's involvement in the War in Afghanistan, the invasion of Iraq, military intervention in Libya and opposes British involvement in the Saudi Arabian–led intervention in Yemen.
 The party campaigns for the rights of indigenous people around the world and argues for greater autonomy for these individuals.
 Furthermore, they support the granting of compensation and justice for historical wrongs, and that the re-appropriation of lands and resources should be granted to certain nations and peoples.
 The party also believes that the cancelling of international debt should take place immediately and any financial assistance should be in the form of grants and not loans, limiting debt service payments to 10% of export earnings per year.

-The Green Party advocate for a less "bully boy culture" from the Western world and more self-sustainability in terms of food and energy policy on a global level, with aid, only being given to countries as a last resort in order to prevent them from being indebted to their donors.
+The Green Party advocate for a less "bully boy culture" from the Western world and more self-sustainability in terms of food and energy policy on a global level, with aid only being given to countries as a last resort to prevent them from being indebted to their donors.
 Amid the toughening rhetoric surrounding immigration at the 2015 general election, the Greens issued mugs emblazoned with the slogan "Standing Up For Immigrants".
 They claimed to offer a "genuine alternative" to the views of the mainstream parties by promoting the removal of restrictions on the number of foreign students, abolishing rules on family migration, and promoting further rights for asylum seekers.
+The party states that in government it would "implement a fair and humane system of managed immigration".